“Enel is committed to the renewable energy sector and researching and developing new environmentally friendly technologies.”

 “Open Power means: opening energy access to more people; opening the world of energy to new technologies; opening energy management to people; opening energy to new uses; and opening to more partnerships.”

 Our new face represents Enel’s identity: a modern, open, flexible and responsive utility company, ready to lead the energy transition.
-The attractive and colourful logo is inspired by the principles of “Open Power” and reflects the diversity of the energy spectrum, the multifaceted nature of a group present in more than 30 countries, and the increasingly broad range of services it offers.
+The attractive and colourful logo is inspired by the principles of “Open Power” and reflects the diversity of the energy spectrum, the multifaceted nature of a group present in 33 countries, and the increasingly broad range of services it offers.